micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/Python_devices/HOW_TO_MAKE_A_DEVICE.md

    d) `None`.
 MicroManager does not support `None` values, but they may be useful to indicate that a parameter is not set.
 As a workaround for floating point properties, a `None` in Python is converted to a `nan` in MicroManager, and vice-versa.

 7. Specific devices need to follow specific structures.
 MicroManager has internal requirements of what a device should have to be such a device.
-If that is a bit vague: a MicroManager stage needs properties like GetPositionUm, SetPositionUm etc. Otherwise it is not a stage.
+If that is a bit vague: a MicroManager stage needs properties like GetPositionUm, SetPositionUm etc. Otherwise, it is not a stage.
 Bootstrap.py checks your Python objects if they meet any of the requirements of any specific object, and marks them as such.

 This allows you to build a script returning a numpy array, while MicroManager thinks it is a camera.